operatorlabs/gateway/README.md

 It is also important that your internal_port for the http-service is set to your agent's port.
 As in, it should be set to whatever value is set for AGENT_PORT in your .env file.

 Note that you (or anyone else) will not be able to just create a POST request and try to use your agent by hitting your hosted API because we are using localhost for everything.

+You can now run `fly deploy` and your application will be live.